UWCHR/ice-air/README.md

 Datasets and high level resources:

 - `installment1/` - Dataset released to UWCHR via FOIA in December 2018.
 Contains ICE Air ARTS passenger data for 2010-10-01 through 2018-12-05.
 - `installment2/` - Dataset released to UWCHR via FOIA in August 2019.
 Contains ICE Air ARTS passenger and mission data for 2010-10-01 through 2019-05-03.
+This is the most complete version of data obtained via FOIA by UWCHR.
 - `installment3/` - Dataset released to UWCHR via FOIA in November 2020.
 Contains ICE Air ARTS passenger and mission data for 2018-10-01 through 2020-05-08.
+This version of data is more heavily redacted than previous installments obtained via FOIA by UWCHR.
 - `compare/` - Project for comparing contents of ICE Air ARTS installments 1 and 2.
 - `kykm/` - Small task for dataset of community observations of ICE Air flights at Yakima Air Terminal (KYMK).
 - `radarbox/` - Task for data on Swift Air (SWQ) and World Atlatic (WAL) flights using commercial flight tracker records from Radarbox.com